Facebook has recently updated its verification application process. Here’s what it means for your business.

 Verification on social media pages can increase customers’ confidence in your business.
 With services like Social Media Management, SEO Management, and Google Ads Management, Stand And Stretch can help you with this, and more.
 Our team of experts can handle the back-end “techy stuff”, so you can focus on running your company.
 Get a quote for the perfect blend of digital marketing services to grow and support your business today!

 Catherine grew up in Georgia but now calls Utah her home.
-After 6 years working in corporate investment finance, she was looking for a more creative and flexible career.
-Catherine began copywriting and quickly knew this was a much better fit for the mini-adventure-filled lifestyle she enjoys with her spouse and her cat, Ophir.
-At home, she tends to a beautiful vegetable garden, native pollinator flower patch, and a peach tree that reminds her of Georgia roots.
-Catherine started with Stand And Stretch in June 2021 and is excited to see where this new journey will take her!
+Catherine began copywriting and found it to be a great fit for the mini-adventure-filled lifestyle she enjoys with her partner and their cat, Ophir.
+At home, she tends to a beautiful vegetable garden, a native pollinator flower patch, and a peach tree that reminds her of Georgia roots.
+Catherine started with Stand And Stretch in June 2021 and is excited to work with a diverse client base, writing blog content and managing Google Ad accounts.